 - Read the day’s letter from the Alphabet Beginning Sounds Posters.

-Read and Write a Few Words
+Read and Write a Few Simple Words

 I often write a few words on paper for my son to read.
 These are easy words or sight words that we see in the story we’re reading.